Property factors and managers

 What property factors do

 Property factors are sometimes called property managers.
-They're hired by homeowners in a block to manage and repair the shared areas on the owners’ behalf.
+They're hired by homeowners in a block to manage and repair communal areas.

-Groups of homeowners who self-factor or do their own repairs are not classed as factors.
+Groups of homeowners who do their own maintenance and repairs are not classed as factors.

-If your title deeds say that you must have a factor then you are required to hire one.
+If your title deeds say you need a factor you must hire one.

-In newly built homes, the developer may have been able to appoint a property factor for 3 to 5 years after the property was built.
+In new build homes, the developer may have been able to appoint a property factor for 3 to 5 years after the property was built.

 Paying for a factor